Uncategorized

 I feel more confident in who I am, because I had a mentor to show me how to fully embrace who I was as a person, to love my mind, body and quirky spirit.
 She celebrated the attributes I once thought of as negative like ‘stubbornness’ and helped me reframe this to ‘persistent or determined’, which led to setting goals, and then achieving them.

-Adventure Sister Stacy and I have a strong soul connection, like sisters we have special relationships.
-She taught me that what’s more important than having someone else believe in you; was that I must believe in myself.
 Very big sister like advice, I am sure I have heard it many times in many ways.
 She was an example of what it looked like to own your uniqueness and passions to make them feel like they were the best part of your magical charm.
 Which is, of course, true!

 I have wanted to write a book for a very long time but never had the confidence to try, I would tell Stacy about my dream of being an author for years.
-It took Stacy suggesting we write a book together before I was brave enough to try.
-I thought that I needed someone to hold my hand to hold me accountable to go through with it.
-The moment we decide to write a book together, we set a goal of 3-5 pages per week.
-Every week, we surpassed this goal swiftly.
+When Stacy suggesting we write a book together.
+I agreed, now somehow brave enough to try.

 The first book “Lessons through Joy” was written in about four months.
 Our other stories flowed so freely, we continued to write and write some more.
 We ended up with enough chapters to fill a three-book trilogy.
 I was doubting myself, looking for approval from others instead of just believing in my own abilities.
 When I put effort into it I found out there was nothing to be fearful of, only my own doubts kept me idle.